Georg Jensen Danish Jewelry>

-Oscar Gundlach-Pedersen Modernist Brooch
+Oscar Gundlach-Pedersen Modernist Brooch SOLD

 This interesting sterling modernist pin was designed by architect Oscar Gundlach-Pedersen during his time as manager of the Georg Jensen Silversmithery.
 (1927-19310)